angular/angular/aio/content/guide/universal.md

 ### Serving static files safely

-A single `app.use()` treats all other URLs as requests for static assets such as JavaScript, image, and style files.
+A single `server.use()` treats all other URLs as requests for static assets such as JavaScript, image, and style files.

 To ensure that clients can only download the files that they are permitted to see, put all client-facing asset files in